bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/tags.md

 - **Use kebab-case for consistency**
 - **Cross-reference program-specific vs. universal tags in relevant content**
 - **Multiple Categories** - Tags may belong to more than one category, which allows for them to have more than one purpose.
+- **Apply parsimony** — avoid creating one-off tags that only ever apply to a single asset; combine existing tags where possible, and introduce new tags only if they will be reused across multiple programs or assets.

 ## Tag Categories